denialromeo/borders-quiz/README.md

 * Countries taken from [U.S. Dept. of State](https://www.state.gov/misc/list/index.htm).
 Omitted Hong Kong and Macau, Timor-Leste used as name for East Timor.
 * Borders transcribed from [Wikipedia](https://en.wikipedia.org/wiki/List_of_countries_and_territories_by_land_and_maritime_borders).
 * Malaysia is listed twice.
 Once as a "land" country that only borders Thailand, another time as an "island" that also borders Indonesia and Brunei.
+* Georgia is both a country and a U.S. state.
+To deal with this, Georgia the state is listed as "Georgia " while Georgia the country is "Georgia".
+Trailing spaces are stripped in the code.